sunnyoaks/blog/_posts/2019-04-09-My-good-things-journal.md

 My “Good things” journal helped me searching positive experiences, but also helped me stay positive during difficult times.
 Practicing it on those days and overcoming difficult experiences matters immensely.

-And isn't it wonderful how sometimes the simplest things can put a smile on your face.
+And isn't it wonderful how sometimes the simplest things can put a smile on your face?
 Here are some spring highlights from my journal:

 <img border="0" src="https://live.staticflickr.com/7842/46642847765_822a42e647_c.jpg">